 Students enrolled in the course will explore relevant and timely topics in the area of Management Information Systems and related disciplines.
 The students will be exposed to various media including traditional print media and video as well as emerging media technology such as blog postings, webcasts or online discussion boards.
 Requirements will include a research paper and presentation on a semester research project.
-This class has no prerequisites.
+Prerequisite: Permission of the instructor.
+Offered as needed.